Gau17/Matter-Enabled_Patient_Monitoring_System/README.md

-# Matter-Enabled Patient Monitoring and Alert System for ICU Wards :
+# Matter-Enabled Patient Monitoring System:

 ## Problem:
 Current ICU patient monitoring systems typically lack wireless connectivity and are meant to only track a patients vitals.
 This would require nurses or doctors to enter the ICU at regular intervals to check in on the patient, increasing the risk of contamination in a highly sterile environment.